 Seeking Compensation within the Prescribed Time Limit

-Anyone who suffers injuries because of a landowner’s negligence deserves full compensation for losses such as medical bills, missed wages, and decreased quality of life.
+Anyone who suffers injuries because of a landowner’s negligence (such as a TBI, spinal cord damage, or paralysis), deserves full compensation for losses such as medical bills, missed wages, and decreased quality of life.

 Regardless of how severe a person’s injuries are or how complex their case is, the law places a strict time limit on their right to file a lawsuit.
 Under Texas Civil Practice and Remedies Code §16.003, the statute of limitations for premises liability claim is only two years from the date of the incident.
 Talking with an attorney now maximizes a person’s chances of pursuing a successful property accident case.